 When you start your application to our low-residency MFA program in Creative Writing, we ask that you tell us about yourself and your writing, so we can help you decide whether The W is the right program for you and whether you are ready for our program.
 There is no fee to submit the pre-application, so your first step is to prepare the following materials.

-Please send a brief, professional letter of intent (1-2 pages single-spaced) indicating why you are interested in our program, what your goals are for your writing, and who you are as a writer and as a person.
-In your letter, be sure to mention the relevant educational experiences you have had (degrees and/or classes), any publications you might have.
-Remember, you are required to have a bachelor's degree in hand by the time you enter our program.
-It isn't absolutely required that this be in English or Creative Writing, but some work in upper-level literature and writing classes can be beneficial.
-If you haven't studied much literature or writing, then you should account for that and discuss your background as a reader in your letter.
+Please include a brief, professional letter of intent (1-2 pages, single-spaced) indicating why you are interested in our program, what your goals are for your writing, and who you are as a writer and a person.
+Be sure to mention your relevant educational experiences (degrees and/or classes) and your publications or awards.
+Remember, you must have a bachelor's degree in hand by the time you enter our program.
+It is not required that this be in English or Creative Writing, but some work in upper-level literature and writing classes can be beneficial.
+If you haven't studied much literature or writing, then discuss your background as a reader in your letter.

 Include a writing sample of 10-30 pages of your best poetry, fiction, creative nonfiction, or drama.
-Poetry pages should be single-spaced; fiction, nonfiction, and drama should be double-spaced.
+Poetry should be single-spaced; fiction, nonfiction, and drama should be double-spaced.
 More pages aren't necessarily better.
-For a poetry sample, 10-15 pages should be sufficient.
-For other genres, one story, essay, or a short play may plenty.
-If your stories, essays, or plays are under 15 pages, you might include a second example or a third if they're very short..
+For a poetry, 10-15 pages should be sufficient.
+For other genres, one story, essay, or a short play may be plenty, though you might include a second example, a third, or even more if your pieces are very short, for instance flash fiction..
 Choose your best work that represents your goals for our program.
 A mixed-genre writing sample is allowed.
-Attach a cover sheet to your writing sample with contact information: name, mailing address, phone number, and email.
-Do not include the cover page in your page count.
+Include a cover sheet with your writing sample, but do not include the cover page in your page count.

 For more information on the application process, including the writing sample, letter of intent, and letters of recommendation, see our Guide for Applicants.